pleabargain/idioms_CRUD/readme.md

 # soft requirements

 I used github copilot a lot!
+And I mean a lot!

 # some mechanics